DanielSantaR/readme/README.md

 			    ]
 			}
 			```
 			**Restriction:** The entity as it comes in the quotation after being standardized.

-For example: "15 cft".
+			- **cubic-capacity:**  Get the cubic feet, e.g: "10 cft".
+			- **height:** Get the dimension of the piece, e. g: "48x48x48 inches"
+			- **width:** Get the dimension of the piece, e. g: "48x48x48 inches"
+			- **length-per-piece:** Get the dimension of the piece, e. g: "48x48x48 inches"
+			- **single-shipment:** Get the weight of the load, e. g: "200 lbs"
+			- **pieces:** Get the pieces of the load, e. g: "5 pallets"
+			- **cft:** Get the cubic feet, e.g: "10 cft".
+			- **weight-per-piece:** Get the weight of the piece, e. g: "200 lbs"
+			- total-weight: Get the weight of the load, e. g: "200 lbs"
+			- liftgate-dims: Get the dimension of the piece, e. g: "48x48x48 inches"
+			- liftgate-weight: Get the weight of the piece, e. g: "200 lbs"

 			**Broker_id:** Integer, greater or equal than 0.
 			**Carriers_id:** List of the carriers of a broker to be checked.
 List of integers, each one greater or equal than 0.